sxsw/rfm/README.md

 	   TimeStamp Field  -> DateTime object
 	   Container Field  -> URI object

 FileMaker's number field is insanely robust.
-The only data type in ruby that can handle the same magnitude and precision of a FileMaker number is Ruby's BigDecimal.
+The only data type in Ruby that can handle the same magnitude and precision of a FileMaker number is Ruby's BigDecimal.
 (This is an extension class, so you have to require 'bigdecimal' to use it yourself).
-Unfortuantely, BigDecimal is not a "normal" ruby numeric class, so it might be really annoying that your tiny filemaker numbers have to go this route.
+Unfortuantely, BigDecimal is not a "normal" Ruby numeric class, so it might be really annoying that your tiny filemaker numbers have to go this route.
 This is a great topic for debate.

 Also, Ruby doesn't have a Time type that stores just a normal time (with no date attached).
-The Time class in ruby is a lot like DateTime, or a Timestamp in FileMaker.
+The Time class in Ruby is a lot like DateTime, or a Timestamp in FileMaker.
 When I get a Time field from FileMaker, I turn it into a DateTime object, and set its date to the oldest date Ruby supports.
 You can still compare these in all the normal ways, so this should be fine, but it will look weird if you, ie, to_s one and see an odd date attached to your time.

 Finally, container fields will come back as URI objects.
 You can: